 The sound pressure field animation shows a sound wave moving from left to right, and two mediums form an interface in the middle at .
 At the interface the wave is reflected with the same speed but opposite polarity.
 The remaining part of the wave transmits across the interface with higher speed but smaller amplitude.
 The wave amplitude change depends on the material properties of both regions.
 The reflected wave behaves a bit like a sound soft boundary.
 This is because of the difference in density and .
 Changing the densities such that will result in a different reflection.
 This can be checked by simply swapping , with , .

-For a plane wave the specific impedance can be shown to be equal to the product of medium’s density and the speed of sound .
+For a plane wave the specific acoustic impedance can be shown to be equal to the product of medium’s density and the speed of sound :

-For a sound wave propagating from one medium to another, the amplitude relations can be expressed in specific impedance as
+For a sound wave propagating from one medium to another, the amplitude relations can be expressed in specific acoustic impedance as:

 If one is not interested in the solution in, say, medium then there is no need to include that region in the solution.
 The medium interface can be modeled by specifying the impedance of medium at the boundary at .
 This is called an impedance boundary condition.
 An impedance boundary condition can be realized with a generalized Neumann boundary condition which is also known as a Robin boundary condition.

-Substituting the definition of impedance (43) into the momentum conservation equation (44) , then the impedance boundary condition can be expressed in the boundary impedance as
+Substituting the definition of impedance (50) into the momentum conservation equation (51) , then the impedance boundary condition can be expressed in the boundary impedance as:

 Using an impedance boundary condition in principal allows a simulation process to become more efficient since there is no longer the need to solve the equation in both media.

 Conceptually, the impedance boundary condition is a generalization of three types of boundary conditions: